 Recently, I was asked to serve as an expert witness in a case where a catastrophic bolted joint failure led to severe, debilitating injury.
-The discovery phase, where information is requested and where people are deposed under oath, is a sobering, expensive and time-consuming process for all on its receiving end.
+The discovery phase, where information is requested and people are deposed under oath, is a sobering, expensive, and time-consuming process for all.
 I came to realize that, if considered before it was a required activity, product liability can serve as an excellent framework from which to review your processes and decision-making.
-That is ask yourself the question, “How would I fair if all my business practices and decisions came under critical scrutiny?”
+That is to ask yourself the question, “How would I fare if all my business practices and decisions came under critical scrutiny?”
 And if you are a fastener distributor, as most of you reading this column likely are, this question does apply to you.
-Supplying components carries certain responsibilities, and the legal process has an ability to cast a wide net when questioning.
+Supplying components carry certain responsibilities and the legal process has an ability to cast a wide net when questioning.

-Dave Archer is president of Archetype Joint, LLC, a provider of engineering and testing services focused on joint design and development.
+Dave Archer is a current Consultant Engineer for Peak innovative Engineering and former President of Archetype Joint, LLC, a provider of engineering and testing services focused on joint design and development.
 Dave founded Archetype Joint in 2004 as a natural progression of his experience in the development of efficient designs, having held senior consulting positions with the founding companies of the design for manufacture and assembly and the lean design movements.
-Dave previously held design and manufacturing engineering positions with major industrial equipment manufacturers and defense contractors.
-In addition, he has privded independent design services and has been named in several patents on products successfully introduced into the marketplace.
+Previous to Archetype Joint, Dave held design and manufacturing engineering positions with major industrial equipment manufacturers and defense contractors.
+In addition, he has provided independent design services and has been named in several patents on products successfully introduced into the marketplace.

-A member of SME and SAE, Dave holds a bachelors degree in Mechanical Engineering & Applied Mechanics and a master’s degree in Manufacturing Engineering from the University of Rhode Island.
-He is interested in hearing from your and appreciates your feedback.
+A member of SME and SAE, Dave holds a Bachelor’s degree in Mechanical Engineering & Applied Mechanics and a Master’s degree in Manufacturing Engineering from the University of Rhode Island.
+He is interested in hearing from you and appreciates your feedback.

-The first and most obviously responsibility of the distributor is to deliver to the customer the component that was requested, in all aspects of its specification: size, grade, finish, etc. While no delivery error is desirable, the errors that are not readily detectable can be the most dangerous.
-For example, while the incorrect nominal diameter or thread pitch probably would be discovered at assembly and not installed, the bolt that is 1/8” too short might not, and that reduction in thread length could compromise the joint.
-Even bolts that are slightly too long can have the same effect by raising the possibility that installation torque will be reached due to reaching the end of the thread rather than the desired clamp load.
-Of course, the most insidious errors usually occur when stocking or picking errors are not visually apparent but can have significant consequence on joint integrity.
+The first responsibility of the distributor is to deliver to the customer the component that was requested, in all aspects of its specification: size, grade, finish, etc. While no delivery error is desirable, the errors that are not readily detectable can be the most dangerous.
+For example, while the incorrect nominal diameter or thread pitch probably would be discovered at assembly and not installed, a bolt that is 1/8” too short might not, and that reduction in thread length could compromise the joint.
+Even bolts that are slightly too long can have the same effect by raising the possibility the installation torque will be reached due to reaching the end of the thread rather than the desired clamp load.
+Of course, the most insidious errors usually occur when stocking or picking errors are not visually apparent but can have a significant consequence on joint integrity.
 Supplying a washer of a lower grade than intended is a common example.
-Another less common but potentially dangerous example is supply a conical lug nut with the cone angle incompatible to the wheel’s nut seat.
+Another less common but potentially dangerous example supplies a conical lug nut with the cone angle incompatible to the wheel’s nut seat.
 Even supplying fasteners with incorrect finishes can impact joint integrity by changing the torque-tension relationship, resulting in potentially harmful changes in clamp load or fastener elongation.
-The inventory control software most distributors have incorporated in their operation cuts down on human error, but it doesn’t eliminate it.
-Utilizing part numbers that integrate a code that provides size/grade/finish allows easier verification.
-More aggressive strategies, such as totally segregating grades or finishes in different stocking locations, only carrying one finish within a category, or ensuring that different grades or finishes have an obviously different appearance, may appear too extreme at first glance.
+The inventory control software most distributors have incorporated in their operation cuts down on human error, but it does not eliminate it.
+Utilizing part numbers integrating a code that provides size/grade/finish allows easier verification.
+More aggressive strategies, such as totally segregating grades or finishes in different stocking locations, only carrying one finish within a category, or ensuring different grades or finishes have an obviously different appearance, may appear too extreme at first glance.
 However, some distributors’ sale profiles, this leaning out could actually benefit the bottom line.

 - How do you choose your suppliers?